solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 #### SPL State Compression and Noop Programs

 The SPL State Compression Program simplifies and standardizes the process of using merkle trees across the Solana ecosystem.
 It provides key functionalities for initializing Merkle trees, managing tree leafs (i.e. add, update, remove data), and verifying leaf data.

-The State Compression Program also leverages a separate “no op” (No Operation) program whose primary purpose log leaf data to the ledger state making it easier to index leaf data.
+The State Compression Program also leverages a separate “No op” (No Operation) program whose primary purpose log leaf data to the ledger state making it easier to index leaf data.

 #### Use the Ledger State for storage

 The Solana ledger is a continuous record of signed transactions, theoretically traceable all the way back to the genesis block.
 This means any data that has ever been put into a transaction exists in the ledger.

-When you want to store compressed data, you pass it to the State Compression program where it gets hashed and emitted as an “event” to the no op program.
+When you want to store compressed data, you pass it to the State Compression program where it gets hashed and emitted as an “event” to the Noop program.
 The hash is then stored in the corresponding concurrent Merkle tree.
-Since the data passed through a transaction and even exists on the no op program logs, it will exist on the ledger state permanently.
+Since the data passed through a transaction and even exists on the Noop program logs, it will exist on the ledger state permanently.

 #### Index data for easy lookup

 Normally, you would access onchain data by fetching it from an account.
 However, when using state compression, its a bit more complicated .

 Instead of being stored in an account, compressed data resides in the ledger state.
-The easiest way to access the full data is through the logs of the no op instruction, but while this data will in a sense exist in the ledger state forever, it will likely be inaccessible through validators after a certain period of time.
+The easiest way to access the full data is through the logs of the Noop instruction, but while this data will in a sense exist in the ledger state forever, it will likely be inaccessible through validators after a certain period of time.

 To save space and be more performant, validators don’t retain every transaction back to the genesis block.
-The specific amount of time you’ll be able to access the no op instruction logs related to your data will vary based on the validator, but eventually you’ll lose access to it if you’re relying directly on instruction logs.
+The specific amount of time you’ll be able to access the Noop instruction logs related to your data will vary based on the validator, but eventually you’ll lose access to it if you’re relying directly on instruction logs.

 Technically, it is possible to replay the entire transaction history back to the genesis block but this is impractical and unperformant for most teams.
-Instead, a better approach is using an indexer that will observe the events sent to the no op program and store the relevant data offchain.
+Instead, a better approach is using an indexer that will observe the events sent to the Noop program and store the relevant data offchain.
 That way you don’t need to worry about old data becoming inaccessible.

 ### Create a cNFT Collection

 Now that we've covered the theory, let’s focus on the main point of this lesson: how to create a cNFT collection.

 Fortunately, you can use tools created by Solana Foundation, the Solana developer community, and Metaplex to simplify the process.
-Specifically, we’ll be using the `@solana/spl-account-compression` SDK, the Metaplex Bubblegum program, and the Bubblegum program’s corresponding typescript SDK `@metaplex-foundation/mpl-bugglegum`.
+Specifically, we’ll be using the `@solana/spl-account-compression` SDK, the Metaplex Bubblegum program, and the Bubblegum program’s corresponding typescript SDK `@metaplex-foundation/mpl-bugglegum` alongside the Metaplex umi library `@metaplex-foundation/umi`.

 <aside>
-💡 Note: At the time of writing, the Metaplex team is updating their bubblegum client SDK to support umi, their modular framework for building and using JS clients for Solana programs.
-We will not be using the umi version of the SDK in this lesson.
-Rather, we’ll be hardcoding our dependency to version 0.7 (`@metaplex-foundation/mpl-bubblegum@0.7`).
-This version provides simple helper functions for building Bubblegum instructions.
+💡 Note: We'll be using the bubblegum client SDK by metaplex which now supports umi, their modular framework for building and using JS clients for Solana programs
 </aside>

 #### Prepare metadata

 Before starting, you’ll need to prepare your NFT metadata similar to how you would with a Candy Machine.
 An NFT is simply a token with metadata that follows the NFT standard.
 In other words, heres an example of how it should look like:

 ```json
 {